xeals/lapilai/docs/guide/0-index.md

 The arena is probably down for maintenance while KLab addresses issues with it.
 We don't know when it'll be back up.

+### How do I choose my favourite girl to appear on the home screen?

+The home screen is customisable through the [room menu](navigating#rooms).